Michael-Santos/CambridgeDictionary/README.md

 [ScrapySharp](https://github.com/rflechner/ScrapySharp)

 # Purpose of this project
-The main purpose of this project is provide a simple and conssitent lib to query the meaning of words on cambridge dictionary
+The main purpose of this project is to provide a simple and consistent lib to query the meaning of words on the Cambridge dictionary

-# Features I mind to implement
+# Features I mind implement
 - [x] Meanings
 - [x] Similar words sugestion
+- [x] Phonetics

+As I had implemented all the basics features I'm going to enhance the results, performance, and documentation in the next few days to get an alfa version ASAP.

+# Next Steps
+ - [ ] Release alfa version
+ - [ ] Setup a simple CI/CD mechanism on Github
-- [ ] Phonetics
+ - [ ] Unit Tests

 # Setup
-The lib isn't still available on Nuget.org :worried::weary::sweat_smile:, but I mind to keep the usage as simples as possible.
+The lib isn't still available on Nuget.org :worried::weary::sweat_smile:, but I mind keeping the usage as simples as possible.

-You just need add it to you service collection as follow:
+You just need to add it to your service collection as follow:

 ````C#
 services.AddCambridgeDictionary();
 ````

-After that the lib is already available to use.
+After that, the lib would be available to use.

 # Usage